Best Mopping Robot Ever?

 - Want a partner for the i7 or S9: If you’re looking for the perfect partner for your robot mop, the m6 could be “the one” as it easily communicates directly with the Roomba i7 or S9 robot vacuums for a truly collaborative home cleaning experience.

-For more information or the buy the Braava m6, check it out on Amazon.com.
+For more information or the buy the Braava m6, check it out here.

 Arguably the Best Robot Mop Ever Built

 The Braava m6 robot mop is the newest mop to launch from iRobot.
 It has wifi-integration for smartphone control or voice control, as well as the ability to link up with other robot vacuums (including the Roomba i7 or S9 series).
-Recharge and Resume helps to make sure that the area is clean before ending a cleaning cycle while zones cleaning keeps you in the loop about where the m6 has or has not cleaned.
-If you’re looking for an ultra-smart robot mop, the m6 is a solid choice.
+Recharge and Resume helps to make sure that the area is clean before ending a cleaning cycle, while zones cleaning keeps you in the loop about where the m6 has or has not cleaned.
+If you’re looking for an ultra-smart robot mop, the m6 is arguably the best robot mop every built.